eren-doksatli/appNote/README.md

-# NoteApp
+# appNote

-This project is a note map application built using Firebase Firestore.
+This project is a note application built using Firebase Firestore.
 It enables users to create, edit, and delete notes, with real-time data synchronization through Firebase, providing efficient user experience.

 ## Tech Stack